State Buses and Bus Facilities

 Match requirement

-Applicants must provide matching funds as direct contributions of at least 20 percent of the total project cost.
-Direct contributions are cash or other assets that directly benefit the project and are fundamental to implementing the project.
-With the exception of competitive state-funded grants administered by WSDOT’s Public Transportation Division, applicants may use other grants as match.
+Applicants must provide matching funds in the form of direct contributions at a certain percentage of total project costs.
+Direct contributions are cash or assets that directly benefit the project and are fundamental to implementing the project.

 Important dates

-• January-February 2023: Evaluation panel reviews and scores applications.
+• November 2024 – January 2025: Evaluation panel reviews and scores applications.

 Evaluation process

-WSDOT uses a competitive process for awards from the State Buses and Bus Facilities Grant program using a panel of subject matter experts to review and evaluate applications.
+WSDOT uses a competitive process for awards from the State Buses and Bus Facilities Grant program that includes a panel of subject matter experts to review and evaluate applications.

 Evaluation criteria